phpearth/docs/_install/windows/xampp.md

 ### Localhost

-By visiting `http://localhost` in your browser, you will see an XAMPP welcome screen.
+By visiting `http://localhost` in your browser, you should see an XAMPP welcome screen, similar to this one:

 ![XAMPP localhost](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/localhost.png "XAMPP localhost")